 I stayed at the Adlon Kempinski in Berlin, which is a very stunning hotel right beside the Brandenburg gate.
 The Adlon is a Virtuoso property so it is eligible for the upgrade based on availability and they also include breakfast and free local calls.

 Berlin was not at all as I had imagined it would be.
-Berlin is home to about 3.5 million people – the fifth largest city in Europe.
+It is home to about 3.5 million people – the fifth largest city in Europe.
 It has a good transit infrastructure and is a very modern and vibrant city with a very laid back attitude.
 As I understood from speaking with my tour guide that “shabby chic” is the way to go in Berlin.
 Too much polish/perfection is looked down on but rather individuality is more prized.
 The city itself was heavily bombed in the past – so buildings are generally new – although some historic sites have been rebuilt in their original style.
 Berlin’s fascinating history shines through and visits to the few sections of the Wall that have been preserved are a must see – as is ‘Checkpoint Charlie’ although it has become a gaudy tourist trap.

 Their first night in Berlin we went to Alpenstueck for a private cooking class.
 The results (no thanks to us) were delicious and it’s certainly a fun thing to do with a group and it is definitely best with a maximum of 6 people.